- What is Paving the Way?

-This was not asked through the Ask a Question page, but rather in the Ask the Mentor thread at the forum and I realized that I don’t think I have given a specific explanation of Paving the Way online—it is in the revised version of my manuscript introducing Section II: Paving the Way and Mirror-Work, so I am going to give that introduction to you here.
+This was not asked through the Ask a Question page, but rather in the Ask the Mentor thread at the forum and I realized that I don’t think I have given a specific explanation of Paving the Way online.

 The Paving the Way Toolbox

-Paving the Way creates a safe path home for your MLCer and just as with all paving jobs, you will need some tools.
+Paving the Way helps you to become your Best Self and can create a safe path home for your MLCer, just as with all paving jobs, you will need some tools.

 - The Unconditionals: Grace, Agapé and Forgiveness

 The Unconditionals are the stones with which you Pave the Way.
 They are guidelines for how treat each other—MLCers, alienators and all others.
 The Unconditionals are the primary direct tool for Paving the Way.

 - Redirecting and Reprogramming Thoughts and Beliefs

 I guess there is no opportunity to Pave the Way when you are dealing with Monster?
 Am I right in thinking I should just be polite, as nice as is possible in difficult circumstances and just leave him to do whatever?

 The main question is basically a version of how can I Pave the Way when/if…